hareeshganesan/hareeshganesan.com/README.md

 Before that, I spent some time in strategy consulting at [Applied Predictive Technologies](https://www.predictivetechnologies.com/en), helping businesses experiment and evaluate controlled tests in sectors like retail, telecom, and banking.

-I like talking about:
+I've been interested in learning about:
-- pharmacy/healthcare
+- customer experiences in healthcare
-- music
+- music and songwriting
 - startup operations

-If you do too, shoot me a note at hi [at] hareeshganesan.com, or [@hareeshganesan](https://www.twitter.com/hareeshganesan)
+Shoot me a note at hi [at] hareeshganesan.com, or [@hareeshganesan](https://www.twitter.com/hareeshganesan)